GusBusDraws/smallweb-subway.js/README.md

   size of the canvas and defined in the `setup()` loop

 ## Change Log
+### 2025-08-30
+- Update colors and add station to central widget
 ### 2025-08-29
 - Position lines and station relatively in central widget
 ### 2025-08-28